Kinto/kinto/docs/api/resource.rst

 :note:
     Deleted records are not taken into account for field unicity.

-If the a conflict occurs, an error response is returned with status ``409``.
+If a conflict occurs, an error response is returned with status ``409``.
 A ``existing`` attribute in the response gives the offending record.